Joint Optimization of Multi-agent Memory System: Method

-\item $R$: Reward function, quantifying the rewards of agent actions in the MDP.
-As detailed in Sec \ref{sec: definition of agents}, the local task rewards for each step are $r_0= r_{\text{cons}_f}$ for the Extraction Agent, $r_1 = r_{\text{cons}_c}$ for the Profile Agent, and $r_2 = r_{\text{ret}}$ for the Retrieval Agent.
-And, the global system reward is defined as $r_3 = r_{\text{ans}}$. \end{itemize} Within this formulation, CoMAM embeds inter-agent dependencies into state transitions along the optimization trajectory.
-The multi-agent memory system operates sequentially to generate local and global rewards, enabling end-to-end RL optimization with simultaneous updates of heterogeneous policies.
-The task-specific capabilities and inter-agent dependencies learned in this MDP enable agents to perform well in more complex inference environments, where divergent operating frequencies demand enhanced collaboration.
+\item $R$: Each step is associated with a local task reward $r_n$, together with a shared global reward $r_3$ reflecting downstream performance. \end{itemize}

+Within this formulation, CoMAM embeds inter-agent dependencies into state transitions along the optimization trajectory.
+The multi-agent memory system operates sequentially to generate local and global rewards, enabling end-to-end RL for heterogeneous policies' co-adaptation.